 You're Able to Show a Different Side to Yourself

 Some of my Facebook friends know more about me than the people I see in real life.
-That's because I'm able to upload pictures and video, and post small notes on my wall about the way my day is going or how I feel about a certain subject.
+That's because I'm able to upload pictures and video and post small notes on my wall about the way my day is going or how I feel about a certain subject.
 In some ways this gives people a sense of who I am.
 It also allows me to share links I like, which I wouldn't be able to do as readily if I was just meeting a friend for coffee.

 You Can Connect With Your Past

 Where you a dork in high school?
 A jerk in college?
 Facebook allows you to connect with people from your past and show them how you've changed for the better.
 You can make amends, give people support, and connect with someone you never thought you'd see again.
-This can be a good thing if you've got unresolved issues with that individual.
+This can be a good thing if you've got unresolved issues with that person.

 You Can Stay in Touch With Friends Who Are Far Away